What are the best shoes for the Stairmaster?

 - Classic shoes with a proven track record

 - Reinforced medial plate that extends to the heel

 The Gel-Kayano 25 is the 25th iteration that these classic boots from Asics has undergone since its inception.

 The upgrade looks more streamlined on the aesthetic part.
-But it’s the technical aspects that will impress serious runners and cross trainers.
+But it’s the technical aspects that will impress serious runners, especially those running to build muscles, stamina or endurance, and cross trainers.

 Both, runners with neutral feet as well as overpronators will recognize the heel counter from the previous version that provides excellent stability.
 To add to this, Asics throws in a beefy medial plate, that extends from the new midsole to the heel.